FAQs

 What is communion?

 Communion (aka Lord’s Supper or Eucharist) is a ritual that we share with most other Christians.
-It involves prayer, the reading of scripture, and eating a little bit of bread and grape juice (or wine) as a way of remembering Jesus’ final meal and lesson with his disciples.
+It involves prayer, the reading of scripture, and eating a little bit of bread and grape juice as a way of remembering Jesus’ final meal and lesson with His disciples.
 It is both a memorial to what Jesus did and an object lesson of who God is for us.
 We believe that when we do it together we connect with God by and through the Holy Spirit.

 Who can receive communion?

 Everyone who trusts in Jesus.
 You don’t need to be Presbyterian.
 It’s not like we copyrighted it.
-The meal belongs to all Christians so we invite all Christians and everyone who wants to join Christ’s table.
+The meal belongs to all Christians, so we invite all Christians and everyone who wants to join Christ’s table.

 Okay then, what is baptism?